macm4d-gif/7006SCN_Coursework/7006SCN_NYC_Taxi_Project/REFERENCE_ALIGNMENT.md

 # How this project mirrors `saiashishd/collegework` — and why it cannot be a clone

-Reference: `https://github.com/saiashishd/collegework` (user-provided).
-Its top level has a single Colab-style `Ashish_p_2202.ipynb`, `ashish_p_2202.py`, a README and **four separate packaged Tableau `.twbx` files** with collision-specific CSVs.
-Its notebook covers Spark setup, CSV ingestion, Parquet, feature engineering, caching, vectors, split, four regressors, one RF CrossValidator, EDA and plots.
-These are useful design ideas, **not valid evidence or directly reusable code for the new allocation**.

 | Reference stage | New TR-04 counterpart | Important change required by *this* brief |
 |---|---|---|